purton-tech/rust-on-nails/rust-on-nails.com/content/docs/ide-setup/dev-env-as-code.md

 ]
 ```

-The run the following command.
+Open up the terminal in VSCode again and run the following

 ```
 $ cargo new app
+     Created binary (application) `app` package
 ```

 You should now have a folder structure like the following.